ICBC Motorcycle Knowledge Test 2026

 Double-Check the Essentials: Don’t Leave Home Without ‘Em

-Ensure you have your required Accepted ID, including primary and secondary forms.
-Ensure that none are expired.
-Before heading out the door, ensure you have everything you need.
-This includes your learner’s license, if you have one, the test fee, and any other required documents.
+Ensure that the person taking the test has their required Accepted ID, including both primary and secondary forms, and that none are expired.
+Before heading out the door, the person should make sure they have everything needed: a learner’s license (if applicable), the test fee, and any other required documents.

 Arrive Early: Avoid Last-Minute Stress

 Give yourself a little extra time before your test appointment.
 Arriving early lets you relax, gather your thoughts, and approach the test.
-You’ll want to be able to focus on the test itself, not on the fact that you’re running late.
+You’ll want to focus on the test itself, not on the fact that you’re running late.

 Focus on Yourself: It’s You vs. the Test, Not Other Test Takers